KSAH-42/RabbitOM/README.md

 I have already build this class, but I will commit in another moment after a code refactoring.

-In my previous implementation, I use the fluent OOP approach to perform remote method invocation, I will preserve this approach.

 The following code demonstrate how to list the supported methods available on a security camera:

 ~~~~C#